 - 1.1.
-In 2019 Great Yarmouth Borough Council submitted a successful expression of interest and was invited to develop a programme design for a Heritage Action Zone.
-In January 2020 it was announced that GYBC was one of 68 high streets which had made a successful bid.
+In January 2020 it was announced that GYBC was one of 68 high streets which had made a successful bid for a Heritage Action Zone.
 Under the scheme, lead partners and Great Yarmouth Preservation Trust (GYPT) will work with Historic England (HE) to develop and deliver schemes that will transform and restore disused and dilapidated buildings into new homes, shops, workplaces and community spaces, restoring local historic character and improving public realm.
 The Great Yarmouth Heritage Action Zone (HAZ) target area includes Market Place, King St and Market Row - 1.2.
 The scheme comprises a series of projects and workstreams which collectively tackle problems of empty, redundant and neglected buildings through repair and re-use, transforming dilapidated properties into new homes, shops and community spaces.
-Through capital projects, it will repair and restore the historic environment and public realm and encourage property owners to invest in conservation improvements to restore historic character through a scheme of small grants.
-The project strategically aligns with the Future High Street Fund and Town Deal Investment Plan actions and objectives and will deliver a significant community benefit and includes a number of physical improvements to the historic environment, a mapping project, community engagement and the preparation of design guides.

-- 1.3.
-The design guides will cover shopfronts, extensions, repairs and public realm together with an umbrella guide. - 1.4.
+The project includes a number of physical improvements to the historic environment, a mapping project, community engagement and the preparation of design guides. - 1.3.
+The design guides will cover shopfronts, extensions, repairs and public realm. - 1.4.
 The first design guide to be prepared is the Shopfront Design Guide.
-The guide will help support the grant system for shopfront repairs but will also be a planning policy document to help determine applications involving shopfronts.
+The guide will help support the grant system for shopfront repairs and renovations but will also be a planning policy document to help determine applications involving shopfronts.
 Therefore, it is proposed that that the document is adopted as a Supplementary Planning Document (SPD). - 1.5.
 SPDs build upon and provide more detailed advice or guidance on policies in an adopted local plan.
 They do not form part of the 'development plan' but are a material consideration in the determination of planning applications.
-The SPD will provide broad design principles for shopfronts as well as a detailed analysis of the separate design elements which make up a shopfront.
-This will include advice and guidance on signage, illumination, colour, materials, pilaster, console brackets, stall riser windows etc. - 1.6.
+The SPD provides broad design principles for shopfronts as well as a detailed analysis of the separate design elements which make up a shopfront.
+This includes advice and guidance on signage, illumination, colour, materials, pilaster, console brackets, stall riser windows etc.

+- 1.6.
 The Town and Country Planning (Local Planning) Regulations 2012 require two stages of consultation during the preparation of a SPD.
 Firstly, consultation is required during the initial preparation of the document to inform a draft SPD and secondly on a final draft SPD. - 1.7.
 The Policy and Resources Committee approved a first draft of the SPD on 27th July 2021 which formed the first stage of consultation.
-Consultation then took place between 9th August 2021 and 20th September 2021. - 1.8.
-Given the specialist nature of the document only eight stakeholders responded to the consultation: - Historic England - Natural England - Marine Management Organisation - Norfolk County Council - British Sign and Graphics Association - Great Yarmouth Civic Society - Great Yarmouth Local History and Archaeological Society - 1 Member of public - 1.9.
-A Consultation Statement has been prepared and is appended to this report as Appendix 1 which includes the responses in full and how they have been addressed in the final draft of the Supplementary Planning Document.
+Consultation then took place between 9th August 2021 and 20th September 2021.
+Consultation on a Final Draft of the SPD took place between 14 February 2022 and 13 March 2022. - 1.8.
+A Consultation Statement has been prepared and is appended to this report as Appendix 1 which includes the responses received at both stages of consultation and how they have been addressed in the final version of the Supplementary Planning Document.

-2. Final Draft SPD
+2. Final SPD for Adoption

 2.1.
-A final draft of the Shopfront Design Guide SPD is appended to this report in Appendix 2.
-The final draft SPD takes into account the comments received during the first draft consultation.
-It was endorsed by the Council's Local Plan Working Party in November 2021.
-In summary the main changes are:
+A final version of the Shopfront Design Guide SPD is appended to this report in Appendix 2.
+The final version of the SPD takes into account the comments received during the consultations.
+In summary the main changes from the final draft which was consulted on in February and March are amendments to improve the clarity of the guidance with respect to materials and fascia and reference to Norfolk County Council's Safe, Sustainable Development document with regard to awning heights.